This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 In the end, figuring out why your puppy is peeing inside after being outside is the only way you will deal with inappropriate urination and stop cleaning pee puddles once and for all!

 PRO TIP: Don’t forget, puppies often pee in the same spot whether outside or in your home.
-Make sure you always thoroughly clean up potty accidents with an enzymatic cleaner like Rocco & Roxie’s Stain And Odor Remover.
+Make sure you always thoroughly clean up potty accidents with an enzymatic cleaner like Puppy In Training’s Stain & Odor Eliminator.

 Is your puppy having potty training problems?